robertcepa/toucan-js/README.md

 - whitelistedCookies option (array of cookies or Regex)
 - whitelistedSearchParams option (array of search params or Regex)
 - toucan.setRequestBody function (stringified JSON)
-- beforeSend option (if you need more flexibility than whitelistedX functions offer)
+- beforeSend option (if you need more flexibility than whitelistedX functions)